Waterloo County Gaol and Governor's Housein-person Doors Open Waterloo Region

 Waterloo County Gaol and Governor's House

-Explore Waterloo Region’s oldest buildings — the 1852-53 Gaol (jail) and the 1878 Governor’s House — and learn how community action saved them from demolition.
-By combining designation with adaptive reuse, the granite Gaol houses Provincial Offences courtrooms.
-And the Governor’s House (jail warden’s home) contains legal offices.
-Questions?
-The Architectural Conservancy of Ontario (ACO) North Waterloo Branch will be on-hand.
+Explore Waterloo Region’s oldest buildings — the 1852-53 Gaol (jail) and the 1878 Governor’s House (jail warden’s home) — and learn how community action saved them from demolition.
+Closed in 1978, this heritage site has been given new purpose.
+By combining designation with adaptive reuse, the granite Gaol now houses Provincial Offences courtrooms, and the Governor’s House is home to legal offices.

 Contact info